openchoreo/openchoreo.github.io/docs/reference/api/platform/buildplane.md

 # BuildPlane

 A BuildPlane represents the infrastructure layer responsible for executing build workloads in OpenChoreo.
 It provides the necessary compute resources and configuration for running CI/CD pipelines, typically using Argo Workflows or similar build orchestration systems.
 Each BuildPlane is associated with a specific Kubernetes cluster where build jobs are executed.

-OpenChoreo supports agent-based communication with the BuildPlane where the control plane communicates with the build cluster through a WebSocket agent running in the BuildPlane cluster.
+OpenChoreo uses **agent-based communication** where the control plane communicates with the build cluster through a WebSocket agent running in the BuildPlane cluster.
+The cluster agent establishes a secure WebSocket connection to the control plane's cluster gateway.

 ## API Version